 National Defense Authorization Act of Fiscal Year 2018, mandates SFS program updates and enhancements.

 Students identified by their institutions for SFS Scholarships must meet selection criteria based on prior academic performance, likelihood of success in obtaining the degree, and suitability for government employment.
 Upon graduation, scholarship recipients are required to work a period equal to the length of their scholarship in Federal, State, Local or Tribal Government or in other approved organizations as cybersecurity professionals.
-Scholarships include: tuition, stipend, book allowance, health insurance allowance, professional development stipend (travel for job fair) and 1-3 years of support.
+Scholarships include: tuition, stipend, professional allowance stipend (travel for job fair) and 1-3 years of support.

 - Typical award to an academic institution ~$4M

 - 76% white

 - 3% home schooled